chadmcrowell/k8s-up-and-running/kubectl/cheat-sheet.md

 # list all pods in the default namespace
 kubectl get po

+# continuously list all pods in all namespaces with wait flag
+kubectl get po -A -w

+# list all ready pods that have the label app=nginx
+kubectl wait --for=condition=ready pod -l app=nginx

 # list all pods in all namespaces
 kubectl get po --all-namespaces